 Scalar quantities are those that possess only magnitude.
 For example, you may be traveling 50 miles per hour.
 Your lightbulb may be using 60 watts of electrical energy.
 Your water may take up one cubic centimeter per gram.

 Vector quantities are those that possess both magnitude and direction.
 You could be traveling 50 miles per hour in the southwest direction.
 Your canned lights in your house may be emitting 1000 lumens of light in the r direction where θ is less than zero and 0 lumens otherwise.
 If that didn't make sense, you might want to review using the spherical coordinate system.

 Types of Vectors:

-Free Vector: This type of vector is independent of the location is applied at.
+Free Vector: This type of vector is independent of the location it is applied.
 If I push a box from the bottom and the energy used and motion obtained is the same as if I pushed it from the top, my pushing may be modeled as a free vector.
 This requires the object to not undergo any rotation as a result of the vector force.

-Sliding Vector: Sliding vectors are vectors where so long as the vector is applied in the same direction and magnitude along a specific line of action, the actual point of application does not matter.
+Sliding Vector: Sliding vectors are vectors where the vector is applied in the same direction and magnitude along a specific line of action.
+The actual point of application does not matter.

 Fixed Vector: Fixed vectors have a specified magnitude, direction, and point of application.

 Unit Vector: This is a specific type of vector where it represents only direction.
 This can be found by dividing a vector by the second norm of that same vector.
 The second norm can be foundÂ in the following equation: